 An event’s purpose is to deliver ROI either directly or indirectly, and you should almost always assign a ‘personality’ or theme to it – To deliver maximum influence.

-Remember, how you can leverage and integrate a theme is more important than exactly what the theme is.
+Remember, how you can use and integrate a theme is more important than exactly what the theme is.
 (Given you’re even in the same genre)

 Consider your company goals, the type of event and your audience before coming up with a central corporate theme.
 And do it EARLY!